Draggie306/CheatSheets/A level/source/Geography.md

 #### Misfit stream

-A ribbon lake as well as a misfit stream may also be present in the base of the newly-formed glacial trough valley after deglaciation.
+A ribbon lake and a misfit stream may also be present in the base of the newly-formed glacial trough valley after deglaciation.

 ![](https://cheatsheet-assets.ibaguette.com/alevel/geography/misfit-stream.jpg =500x670)
 *Misfit stream: Photo from [Mario Álvarez](https://unsplash.com/@mriovisual?utm_source=iBaguette&utm_medium=referral&utm_content=iBaguetteGeographyALevelCheatSheet).*